Best Multimeters (March 2020) – Top Picks & Reviews

 - Auto-ranging capability

 The Fluke 117 is unique compared to most on the market due to the non-contact voltage detection functionality as it helps to keep the user safe.
-When you are unsure if there is voltage on an object and want to check, simply hover the multimeter over the object and wait for it to beep.
+When you are unsure if there is a voltage on an object and want to check, simply hover the multimeter over the object and wait for it to beep.
 If it does, it means the object has a voltage present on it.

 The display on this device also is big and bright and while it doesn’t automatically detect low-light, with the switch of a button the backlight turns right on.
 It also has an auto shut-off mode which is perfect to ensure you save your battery and money after 15 minutes of no activity it will turn off.